No pension at 40! Now what? (Important steps to take now)

 If you don’t know how much you will need, you may not save, invest or create enough and may have to work longer than you want to in a job you hate.

-Here are a few ways to figure out what life might cost later in life.
+Here are a few ways to determine what life might cost later.

 - What does life cost you now?
 How far is this away from your ideal lifestyle?